OlegZee/Suave.OAuth/README.md

 The following code assumes you are adding google authorization support.

+### Add nuget package

+Run the following command in Package Manager Console:

+    PM> Install-Package Suave.OAuth

-### Requesting client_id and client_secret from google
+### Requesting client_id and client_secret from OAuth providers

-First you have to obtain so called client_id and client_secret keys from all providers you will support in your application.
+Obtain so called client_id and client_secret keys from all providers you are going to support in your application.
 E.g for google head to [manage projects](https://console.developers.google.com/project) page, create a new project, navigate to `Credentials` page, click `Add credentials` and choose `OAuth 2.0 client ID`.
 Choose `other` and you can skip specifying redundant info.